polkadot-js/apps/packages/app-staking/src/md/basic.md

 Welcome to the staking module.
 Here you can see an overview of all the validators on the network and participate in the network as either as validtor (running a node that helps secure the network), or a nominator (adding funds to help secure the network).

-Stakers are nominators earn rewards: at the end of an era the rewards are split between the validators and nominators for that validator, in proportion to the amount bonded by each individual.
-Simmilarly, at the end of a session set of new validators are selected.
+Validators and nominators earn rewards at the end of an era: the rewards are split between the validators and nominators for that validator, in proportion to the amount bonded by each individual.

 # Bonding